jessicasalbert/most-wanted/README.md

 # Flatiron's Most Wanted

 Crime-stoppers tool enabling both law enforcement and civilians to help solve cases.
+This app was made in collaboration with Ashab Ahmed.

 ## Installation
 Clone to local machine, bundle install, run migrations.
 Use 'rails s' to start local server and use application.